msenchea/ss/README.md

 ### **mkf**
-mkf (make file) : creates a file in the current directory; if a template exists for the file extension provided, the file will                   include the template in it.
+**mkf (make file)** : creates a file in the current directory; if a template exists for the file extension provided, the file will                   include the template in it.
 Currently only supports .java and .sh files.
 More will be added as I need them.

-mkf usage example: mkf test.java
+**mkf usage example**: mkf test.java